Pelican-Projects/MERN-App/README.md

-# MERN Stack Application with Kubernetes, Terraform, and Ansible
+# MERN Stack Application with Kubernetes, Terraform, and Ansible.

 This project is a simple MERN stack application, and this project is based on [https://github.com/iam-veeramalla/MERN-docker-compose]